StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 •	**completed and declined documents** (documents that have been signed by all parties or declined by at least one person)

-To set a document deletion period:
+To select a document deletion period:

 - Click **Business profile** if you're not already there